fluffynukeit/purescript-foreign-options/README.md

 ### Motivation

 Many Javascript libraries use anonymous objects to specify "options" for configuring various operations.
-Often, the option fields can take one of a couple types (such either `String` or `Number`) or can be absent from the object entirely, in which case a reasonable default is assumed.
+Often, the option fields can take one of a couple types (such as either `String` or `Number`) or can be absent from the object entirely, in which case a reasonable default is assumed.